xfyre/datasciencecoursera/getdata-006/CodeBook.md

 only mean() (mean value) and std() (standard deviation) values are included in the output data set.

-The following measurments are available:
+The following measurements are available:

     tBodyAcc-XYZ (3 variables, measured along each axis) tGravityAcc-XYZ (3 variables, measured along each axis)